Meet Your Redline Board of Directors

-Kristine Brasser, Membership Co-Chair and Wetsuit Rental Chair The shared knowledge, group swims, and cycling are some of my favorite things about being a Redline member.
+Kristine Brasser, Membership Co-Chair and Treasurer The shared knowledge, group swims, and cycling are some of my favorite things about being a Redline member.

 My first triathlon was the Elkhart Lake Sprint in 2014.
 My favorite triathlon moment was crossing the finish line of my first Half Ironman in 2016.